vkayy/vkinematics/README.md

 https://www.sfml-dev.org/download.php

 Next, assuming you've downloaded the repository, to run the engine, `cd` into the directory of the repository, then call `mkdir build`.
-Then, `cd` into the `build` directory, and call these commands:
+At this stage, `cd` into the `build` directory, and call these commands:

 ```
 cmake ..
 cmake --build .
 ./multiThreadedPhysicsEngine
 ```

+Now, whenever you want to re-run a simulation, it is as simple as `Up Arrow` then `Enter` (i.e., running that block of commands again).

 In `src/main.cpp`, there are also numerous constants that you can modify to your liking at the top of the file:
 - `WINDOW_WIDTH`: The width of the window.